johnberroa/Pymesheet/readme.md

 ![Main Menu](/pymesheet/gfx/timesheet.png?raw=true "Main Menu")

 ## Downloading
 If you want the latest features, clone the development branch.
 There are, however, no guarantees that everything will work properly.
+The current Development version is v2.1.

 If you want the latest stable release, download from the Releases page.
 The current Release is v2.0.